The Wizard of Oz (2011 musical): Toronto (2012–13) and North American tours (2013–14; 2015–16)

-Australian tour (2017–2018)
+Australian tour (2017–18)

 The musical began touring Australia beginning 4 November 2017 at the Lyric Theatre, Queensland Performing Arts Centre in Brisbane, Queensland, followed by a season at the Capitol Theatre, Sydney in Sydney from 30 December 2017.
 The cast included Anthony Warlow as the Wizard, Lucy Durack as Glinda the Good Witch, Jemma Rix as the Wicked Witch of the West, and Samantha Dodemaide as Dorothy.
 Durack and Rix previously portrayed Glinda and Elphaba respectively in the Australian production of Wicked.

-Leicester (2022–2023)
+Leicester (2022–23)

 The musical was scheduled to make its UK regional premiere in a new production directed by Nikolai Foster at the Curve, Leicester over the Christmas 2020 season.
 However, due to the COVID-19 pandemic the production was postponed to the Christmas 2021 season before being postponed again to the Christmas 2022 season.
-The cast includes Georgina Onuorah as Dorothy with Jonny Fines as the Scarecrow, Paul French as the Tin Man, Giovanni Spanó as The Lion, Ben Thompson controlling the puppet of Toto, Christina Bianco as Glinda the Good Witch and Charlotte Jaconelli as the Wicked Witch of The West.
+The cast includes Georgina Onuorah as Dorothy with Jonny Fines as the Scarecrow, Paul French as the Tin Man, Giovanni Spanó as The Lion, Ben Thompson controlling the puppet of Toto, Christina Bianco as Glinda the Good Witch, Mark Peachey as the Wizard, and Charlotte Jaconelli as the Wicked Witch of The West.

-London revival and UK tour (2023-24)
+West End revival (2023)

-On 1 December 2022, it was announced that the Leicester production will transfer to London's West End at the London Palladium (where the original 2011 production also ran) for a limited season from 23 June to 3 September 2023.
-It will be produced by Michael Harrison, starring Jason Manford as the Cowardly Lion, Ashley Banjo as the Tin Man and Gary Wilmot as Professor Marvel / The Wizard.
-It was also announced that the production will tour the UK and Ireland beginning at the Liverpool Empire Theatre from 13 December 2023.
+On 1 December 2022, it was announced that the Leicester production would transfer to London's West End at the London Palladium (where the original 2011 production also ran) for a limited season from 23 June to 3 September 2023, with an official opening night on 6 July.
+It is produced by Michael Harrison, starring Jason Manford as the Cowardly Lion, Ashley Banjo as the Tin Man, and Gary Wilmot as the Wizard and Professor Marvel (having previously played the Wizard in Wicked, and the Scarecrow and the Cowardly Lion in the 1987 version).
+Also featured in the cast are Louis Gaunt as the Scarecrow, Dianne Pilkington as the Wicked Witch, and Bianco and Onuorah reprising their roles of Glinda and Dorothy, respectively, from the Leicester production.
+The set design was by Colin Richmond, with projections by Douglas O'Connell, costumes and puppetry by Rachel Canning and lighting by Ben Cracknell.

+UK and Ireland tour (2023–24) and West End revival (2024)

+It was also announced that the Leicester/London production toured the UK and Ireland beginning at the Liverpool Empire Theatre from 13 December 2023 until August 2024 with further dates to be announced, starring Aston Merrygold as the Tin Man and The Vivienne and Craig Revel Horwood as the Wicked Witch, with Wilmot returning as the Wizard.

+The production also returned to the West End from 15 August 2024 for a limited 4 week run at the Gillian Lynne Theatre with Merrygold and The Vivienne reprising their roles from the tour as the Tin Man and the Wicked Witch.